QusaiS/reading-notes/Read: 05.md

 ##  **Loops and iteration**
 > Loops offer a quick and easy way to do something repeatedly.

 There are many different types of loops, but they all essentially do the same thing: they repeat an action some number of times.

-* we will talk about for loop statement and while loop statement.
+* we will talk about for loop statement

 ### For Loop statement